votca/votca/share/doc/methods.rst

 potential.
 Note that will only create the exclusion list for the fist molecule in the topology.

-To add the exclusions to the GROMACStopology of the molecule, either include the file specified by the –excl option into the .top file as follows
+To add the exclusions to the GROMACS topology of the molecule, either include the file specified by the –excl option into the .top file as follows